How to THRIVE at Your Next Workshop

 Who is hosting the event?
 What topics are being highlighted?
 Who is speaking?
 Do your research beforehand so you have a base of knowledge to build from.
 Also, make sure to preview the schedule so you can know exactly when sessions start.
 There’s nothing worse than running into a session late because you were networking in the lobby.
 Speaking of networking, visit the workshop’s Facebook event page to preview attendees and speakers and plan to connect with them ahead of time.
 Once workshops begin, the energy can be fast and furious, so get in front of the madness by planning ahead!

-Your packing list should include your laptop, chargers, pencil sharpeners, back-up pens, extra notebooks, folders, white out, business cards—literally anything you could possibly need for your day of note-taking and learning.
+Your packing list should include your laptop, chargers, pencil sharpeners, back-up pens, extra notebooks, folders, white out, business cards—literally anything you could possibly need for your day of note-taking, learning and networking.
 You’re going to spend a huge part of your day jotting down tips and tricks and you don’t want to get caught with dead batteries or an out-of-ink pen.
 Another important thing to bring?
 A team member!
 Inviting staff to childcare events shows you’re invested in their growth and it allows them to better buy into your company and what it can provide them (other than a pay check).

 Don’t burn the candle at both ends!
-We love a good networking cocktail, but those wake-up calls come early at workshops.
+We love a good networking cocktail, but those wake-up calls come early.
 On the day, make sure your schedule is cleared, your ‘out of office’ is on and you’re ready to focus.
 You’re going to put in some long hours and you need to remove as much stress as possible from your experience.
 Stay hydrated and moving during breaks to keep your energy up and remove distractions by keeping your workspace clear (aka put the phone away!).
 It’s also a good idea to arrive early and pick a good seat.
 Our tip?
 The closer you are to the front, the fewer the distractions in front of you.

 Don’t be shy!
 Wear your name tag and introduce yourself to other attendees.
-Also, have your elevator speech ready—just a quick 30-second introduction of yourself and your company will do.
+Also, have your elevator speech ready—just a quick, 30-second introduction of yourself and your company will do.
 You want to exchange information with as many people as possible and share your goals with other attendees.
 You never know who could be a good resource for you—or you to them!
 Breaks between sessions are a great time for networking.
 And, if you’re attending with a colleague, be sure and sit separately from them in order to connect and learn from new people.
 Then, at the end of the learning day, you can share your new contacts and have access to twice the amount of people!